 Red LED light therapy first gained prominence in 1903, when Danish physicist Niels Ryberg Finsen was awarded the Nobel Prize for his invention of light therapy for skin tuberculosis.
 However, red LED light therapy has come a long way in the 100+ years since and its treatment benefits are much more widely understood.

-NASA scientists first used RLT to stimulate plant growth on space stations in the 1980s, and then began investigating the potential benefits of light therapy for astronauts on long-term space missions, shortly thereafter.
+NASA scientists first used RLT to stimulate plant growth on international space stations in the 1980s, and then began investigating the potential benefits of light therapy for astronauts on long-term space missions, shortly thereafter.

 Using that logic, NASA tested red light therapy on astronauts, and found that it had the ability to improve cellular function and combat the effects of living in zero gravity environments.
-According to a NASA-led abstract from 2002, “LEDs stimulate the basic energy processes in the mitochondria (energy compartments) of each cell,” and an LED blanket device was found to be effective in the prevention of bone and muscle atrophy.
-Based on NASA’s findings, the medical community at large began to recommend RLT for its therapeutic treatment potential.
+According to a NASA-article from 2002, “LEDs stimulate the basic energy processes in the mitochondria (energy compartments) of each cell,” and an LED blanket device was found to be effective in the prevention of bone and muscle atrophy.
+Based on NASA’s findings, the medical community at large began to research and recommend Red Light Therapy for its therapeutic treatment potential.

 What is Red LED Light Therapy?

-Similar to low-level laser therapy, low-level light therapy delivered via light emitting diode (LEDs) devices, has the potential to treat a variety of skin as well as pain conditions and even hair and scalp conditions.
-You might have heard people refer to RLT in a number of ways:
+Similar to low-level laser therapy, low-level light therapy delivered via light emitting diode (LEDs) devices, has the potential to treat a variety of skin (wrinkles and acne) as well as pain conditions and even hair and scalp conditions.
+You might have heard people refer to Red Light Therapy in a number of ways:

 - Light-Activated Biostimulation